Dracula 3000

 Dracula 3000 (stylized as DRACULA.3000, and also known as Dracula 3000: Infinite Darkness) is a 2004 made-for-television science fiction horror film directed by Darrell Roodt.
-An international co-production of the United States and South Africa, the film's plot follows the vampire Count Dracula, in the futuristic setting of outer space in the 30th century.
-Despite its title, the film is not a sequel to Dracula 2000.
+An international co-production of Germany and South Africa, it is an adaptation of Bram Stoker's novel Dracula in the futuristic setting of outer space.
+Despite its title, the film is not connected to the Dracula 2000 series.

 Plot

 In the year 3000, the salvage spaceship Mother III happens upon the derelict transport Demeter.
 Captain Van Helsing and his crew board the abandoned ship.

 They explore the bridge and find the corpse of the Demeter's Captain tied to a chair and clutching a crucifix.
 Despite the misgivings of the crew, particularly intern Mina Murry and vice-captain Aurora, the Captain claims salvage rights and decides to tow the ship back to Earth.
 As the crew prepares to return, Mother III suddenly uncouples from the Demeter, leaving them stranded with no means of communication.

 Later, cargo specialist "187" and deckhand "Humvee" discover a cargo bay full of coffins.
 187 speculates that the coffins could contain smuggled goods and opens one, only to find sand.
-Humvee heads back to the bridge while 187 stays to open the other coffins; he is soon mysteriously attacked.
-The crew rushes to 187's aid, only to find he is now a vampire.
+Humvee heads back to the bridge while 187 stays to open the other coffins; he's soon mysteriously attacked.
+The crew rushes to 187's aid, only to find that he's now a vampire.
 Under orders from his "master", 187 vows to kill the entire crew.

 Aurora, fleeing 187, runs into the "master", a vampire named Count Orlock.
 Aurora makes her way to a recreation room, where she reports her encounter with Orlock and reveals his intentions to return to Earth.
-Upon questioning, she is unable to explain how she escaped Orlock unharmed.

-Thinking Aurora could be lying, the Captain ties her up, and Humvee guards her.
+Upon questioning, she's unable to explain how she escaped Orlock unharmed.
+Thinking that Aurora could be lying, the Captain ties her up, and Humvee guards her.
 Soon, 187 gains entrance and attacks Humvee, who manages to stake him in the heart with a pool cue.
-Aurora, still tied up, confesses that she is an undercover android cop investigating salvage activities.
+Aurora, still tied up, confesses that she's an undercover android cop investigating salvage activities.
 This is why Orlock didn’t bite her, as he sensed that she had no actual blood flow.
-The Captain and Humvee feel betrayed but untie her, thinking they can use her as a weapon against Orlock, since she’s not a human and therefore can’t be turned into a vampire.
+The Captain and Humvee feel betrayed but untie her, thinking that they can use her as a weapon against Orlock, due to her immunity against vampirism.
 Searching the ship's database, the Captain and the Professor, who uses a wheelchair, discover that the legendary vampire hunter Abraham Van Helsing was one of the Captain's ancestors.
-The Professor believes Orlock will seek revenge against the Captain.
+The Professor believes that Orlock will seek revenge against the Captain.
 The Captain learns how vampires can be stopped and decides to steer the Demeter on a course towards a binary star system.